3D Modeling Guide: Software, Techniques and Uses

 In 1972, Sutherland introduced “Sketchpad,” which allowed users to interact with graphical images.
 This program let users create shapes and manipulate them.
 It set the stage for future graphical user interfaces.

-Evolution of 3D Graphics
+Evolution of 3D graphics

 The 1980s brought significant changes with the rise of computer graphics software.
 Programs like CAD (Computer-Aided Design) made 3D modeling more accessible to engineers and architects.
 They used these tools to visualize designs and create accurate blueprints.